rmathur101/botlaji/README.md

 `python run.py [Put your query for The Network State book here and make sure it's in quotations] [Optional: you can add the word "True" (without quotations) as a 2nd argument if you want to view full context / prompt that is sent the Open AI API]`

+Example:

+`python run.py "Why do we need network states?"`

 Other notes:
 - Note that because of some excel parsing issues, I've been uploading to google sheets to view it.
 Google sheets seems to understand the `all_chunks.csv` file but excel seems to have issues.
 Probably some encoding issue that I'm not going to fix right now.